azsk/DevOpsKit-docs/00b-Getting-Started/GettingStarted_PowerShellTipsAzSK.md

 This basically tells PS to iterate through the collection returned from the left side of the '|' and, for each object, evaluate the expression within the '{ }'.
 The key players in the equation are the '|' pipe character, the '%' looping character and the "$\_" inside the '{ }'.
-The $\_ basically plays the same role as 'i' in a standard for loop or 'thisObject' in a 'foreach' loop.
+The $\_ plays the same role as 'i' in a standard for loop or 'thisObject' in a 'foreach' loop.

 Here are a few more examples:
 ```PowerShell